Domain 3, Test 7, Module 1, Bluebook App - Transitions and Notes

 Conquer the Digital SAT Reading & Writing: Your Ultimate Guide

-Examples: Additionally, Moreover, Furthermore, Also, In addition - Cause and Effect: Shows one thing leading to another.
+Examples: Additionally, Moreover, Furthermore, Also, In addition - Cause & Effect: Showing a result or consequence.

-Examples: As a result, Consequently, Therefore, Thus, Because, Hence - Contrast/Concession: Shows opposition or a shift.
+Examples: As a result, Consequently, Therefore, Thus, Because, Hence - Contrast / Concession: Introducing an opposing idea or exception.

-Examples: However, But, Nevertheless, On the other hand, In contrast, While, Conversely, Despite, Although, In spite of - Exemplification/Emphasis: Provides examples or highlights a point.
+Examples: However, But, Nevertheless, On the other hand, In contrast, While, Conversely, Despite, Although, In spite of - Example / Emphasis: Giving an example or strengthening a point.

-Examples: For example, For instance, Specifically, Indeed, In fact, Such as, That is - Similarity: Indicates likeness or resemblance.
+Examples: For example, For instance, Specifically, Indeed, In fact, Such as, That is - Similarity: Pointing out how things are alike.

-Examples: Similarly, Likewise, In the same way - Conclusion/Summary: Indicates finishing up, proving the idea.
+Examples: Similarly, Likewise, In the same way - Conclusion / Summary: Signaling the end or a logical outcome.

-Part 1: Logical Transitions – Building Bridges Between Ideas
+Part 1: Logical Transitions – Building Strong Connections

 The Garisenda Tower in Bologna, Italy, is known for its noticeable tilt and is a frequently visited tourist destination. *However*, in 2023, engineers discovered that the tower was not only leaning but also *rotating* in a way that raised serious concerns. __________, city officials decided to restrict access to the area surrounding the tower to allow specialists to assess the situation and develop a plan to reinforce the structure.